subquery/subql/contributing.md

 In order to publish to github release, there are prerequisites:

-* Firstly in the merged commit the "[release]" must be present
+* Firstly in the merged commit the phrase `[release]` must be present
-* Next, you must add a description of the release in the respective package's CHANGELOG.md
+* Next, you must add a description of the release in the respective package's `CHANGELOG.md`
 * There must be some difference in the package compared with main
 * Lastly, the version must be in a format of x.y.z without '-'

-When a pull request to main has been accepted the workflow will try to create releases where possible.
+When a pull request to main has been accepted the workflow will try to create releases for each package where possible.

 ## Coding Conventions